“…and to wait for His Son from heaven, whom He raised from the dead, even Jesus who delivers us from the wrath to come“

 for His Son

 The Thessalonians waited for the return of the person of the Lord Jesus, the Son of God.
 To them, He is the matchless person who saved them from their sin and provided many assets both for time and for eternity.
-In addition, He will deliver them from their present problems by rapture.
+Besides, He will deliver them from their present problems by the rapture.